-For all models in this series the following hardware accessories are available:
+For all models in this series, with or without water cooling option installed, the following accessories are available:

-IF-AB Interface modules Pluggable and retrofittable, digital interface modules for RS232, CANopen, Profibus, ProfiNet, ModBus TCP, EtherCAT or CAN are available.
-Details about the interface modules and the programming of the device using those interfaces can be found in separate documentation.
-It's usually available on the USB stick, which is included with the device, or as PDF download on the manufacturers website.
-LIZENZFG Function generator license This license upgrades the device with a full function generator as available with series El 10000.
-It's installed through a firmware update which is typically delivered by e-mail to the customer after the purchase, along with documentation (ModBus register list as reference and further LICENSE Software licenses All devices of this series are shipped with a free remote control software for Windows, called EA Power Control .
+IF-AB Interface modules Pluggable and retrofittable, digital interface modules for RS232, CANopen, Profibus, ProfiNet ModBus TCP, EtherCAT or CAN are available.
+Details about the interface modules and the programming of the device using those interfaces can be found in separate documentation It's usually available on the USB stick, which is included with the device, or as PDF download on the manufacturers website.
+EABS Battery simulation ABS is short for EA Battery Simulator and is an optionally available, USB dongle licensed lindows software.
+In combination with the bidirectional power supplies of series PSB 9000, SBE 9000, PSB 10000, PSBE 10000 or PUB 10000 it simulates either a single lithium-ion ell or lead-acid battery or multiple in series and/or parallel connection.
+The simulation works ith battery typical values such as capacity, temperature, state of charge, internal resistance and cell voltage, plus adjustable test conditions.
+LIZENZFG Function generator license This license upgrades the device with a full function generator as available with series PSB 10000.
+It's installed through a firmware update which is typically delivered by e-mail to the customer after the purchase, along with documentation (ModBus register list as reference) and further LICENSE Software licenses All devices of this series are shipped with a free remote control software for Windows, called EA Power Control .
 Besides free-to-use apps this software has other apps like Multi Control, the Graph and the Function Generator, which can be unlocked with a purchasable license code.
 These three apps are combined under the license "Multi Control".
 One license per PC required.
 There is a single license and a 5-pack available, also a 14-day trial license which can be obtained upon request.
-More information is available in the user manual of this software or on our website.
-For this series PUL 10000, which doesn't natively come with a function genera- tor, the Function Generator app in EA Power Control also requires the unlocked function generator in the device itself.
+More information is available in the user manual of this software or on our website. tor, the Function Generator app in EA Power Control also requires the unlocked function generator in the device itself.
 See LIZENZFG above.